Omar Soliman: Television appearances

 In 2009, Soliman appeared on the series premier of ABC's television show Shark Tank to pitch a sister concept called College Foxes Packing Boxes.
 Soliman and Friedman turned down the Sharks offer of $250,000 for a 10% stake in their existing College Hunks business.
 Soliman turned down the offer received from the Sharks as under the terms of the offer, he and Friedman would have had to turn over partial control of the business.

-Soliman appeared on a season premier of BRAVO's Millionaire Matchmaker.
+Soliman appeared on a season premier of the Bravo show Millionaire Matchmaker.
 He also appeared on AMC's The Pitch in 2013 and on MTV's Jobs That Don't Suck in 2014.
 He was also on the series premier of CNBC's Blue Collar Millionaires in July 2015.

 Soliman has been a guest on the Fox Business Network and MSNBC speaking on the topics of business and entrepreneurship.